ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 [alice@{{ site.devel.name }} samtools-1.14]$
 ```

-Make sure there are no compilation error.
+Make sure there are no compilation errors.
 If you get errors at this stage, it could be because the `gcc` compiler is too old.
 If that happens, try to use a newer compiler version following the instructions in Section 'Too old compiler?' below.

 ### Step 3 - Installation